• facebook

 Let’s elaborate on the working of EOP.

-EOP conducts a swift evaluation of the sender’s reputation, including their IP address, domain name, and keywords in the title or message text.
-Following this verification, it cross-references the data with predefined filter configurations.
-If all criteria are met, the email proceeds to its intended destination.
-However, if an email fails to meet the necessary conditions, it is either directed to the junk folder or not delivered to the recipient.
+EOP briefly checks the reputation of the sender, its IP address, domain name, and the keywords in the title or message text.
+After verifying, it compares the data with the filter configurations.
+If all the conditions are met, the email is then delivered to the final destination.
+If any email does not meet the required conditions, that email is either sent to the junk folder or is not delivered to the recipient.

 Below is the description of the four stages of filtering processed by EOP: